Priority Management

 Hint

-Priority levels are an important concept in TrackMe which can easily be leveraged to categorize the importance of your different Splunk feeds, and for instance redirect notifications depending on entities priority levels.
+Priority levels are an important concept in TrackMe which can easily be leveraged to categorize the importance of your different Splunk feeds, and for instance redirect notifications depending on an entity’s priority level.

 • TrackMe supports the following priority levels: